William S. Willis

-William Shedrick Willis Jr. was born July 11, 1921, in Waco, Texas.
-He was an ethnohistorian, and an early pioneer in African American anthropology.
+William Shedrick Willis Jr. (July 11, 1921 – August 8, 1983) was an ethnohistorian and an early pioneer in African American anthropology.
 He is best known for his publication of "Skeletons in the Anthropological Closet".
 He was the first Black scholar to the faculty of Southern Methodist University.
 While at SMU, he was instrumental in the establishing of the African American Studies Program.

 Early life

 Willis was an only child born in Waco, Texas.
 His family moved to Dallas, Texas when he was very young.
 Both of his parents were wealthy, and college educated.
 His father was William S. Willis Sr. He was a high school principal of a black high school.
 It is noted that his father resigned due to unfair treatment from the school board.
 After resigning from being a principal he started a construction company to build homes for poor black people.
 His father was a grand chancellor of the Colored Knights of Pythians of Texas.
 It is noted that the move to Dallas in the 1920s was due in response to warnings from the Ku Klux Klan.
 Willis spent summers in Chicago, where his family owned a home.
 His father died when he was very young.
 After the death of his father, Willis and his mother took a round-the-world tour.

 Willis graduated from Booker T. Washington High School in Dallas, Texas in 1938.
 After graduating from Booker T. Washington High School he went to Howard University, in Washington, D.C.
 At Howard University Willis majored in history, and minored in sociology and literature.
 His major professor and mentor was Rayford Logan.
 Willis was introduced to Negro history and culture while at Howard, university.
 He became interested in the Black Historic Movement.
 While at Howard he also studied with Sterling Allen Brown, E. Franklin Frazier, Alain LeRoy Locke, Charles H. Wesley, and Ralph Bunche.
 In 1942 he graduated from Howard University cum laude.
 After graduating from Howard University Willis volunteered for the United States Coast Guard.
 He left the Coast Guard in 1944.